jonathlt/dbdiff/README.md

     [functionsquery]
     sqlfile = sql/functions.sql

-## How to install
-Create a virtual environment

-Activate the virtual environment

-    pip install -r requirements.txt

-## How to run
+## How to run as a command
-    Usage: compare.py [OPTIONS] COMMAND [ARGS]...
+Usage: dbdiff [OPTIONS] COMMAND [ARGS]...

 Options:
   --help  Show this message and exit.

 Commands:
   functions
   tables
   tablesrowcount

+NB Ensure config.ini is in the same folder that the command is run

 ## Sample output
 * table actor copy exists in database2 but not database1
 * table city copy exists in database1 but not database2